haskellbr/hackage-downloads/README.md

 # ...
 ```

+At the moment the image is based on Ubuntu and rather large.

 ## License
 This code is licensed under the MIT license.
 For more information please refer
 to the [LICENSE](/LICENSE) file.